 Video For Nigerian Jollof Rice

-I made this video a few days ago, the method is straight and easy to follow, You will also get a visual of all the ingredients that I used in the process.
+The jollof rice video above was made just some days back.
+The method is straight and easy to follow, You will also get a visual of all the ingredients that I used in the process.

 While jollof rice is the most popular food in Nigeria and also considered the national food of Nigeria, fried rice is number two on the list.